List of Hebrew abbreviations: Abbreviations with numerical elements

-Other abbreviations contain a variable gematria component alongside other words, like the chapter references פי״א perek yud-alef (chapter 11) or פ״ט perek tet (chapter 9).
+Other abbreviations contain a variable gematria component alongside other words, such as the chapter references פי״א (perek yud-alef, chapter 11) and פ״ט (perek tet, chapter 9).
 Rather than list separate entries for every possible gematria, or use only one example number, the gematria component is replaced with [x] to produce (for example) [x]פ״.

-Abbreviations from other Hebraic languages
+Abbreviations from other Jewish languages

-Some Aramaic and Yiddish abbreviations may not be included here; more may be found in the List of Aramaic acronyms and the List of Yiddish acronyms, respectively.
+Some Aramaic and Yiddish abbreviations may not be included here; more may be found in the List of Aramaic acronyms and the List of Yiddish abbreviations, respectively.

 Many of the abbreviations here may be similar or identical to those in the other lists of acronyms.
 In fact, a work written in Hebrew may have Aramaic acronyms interspersed throughout (ex.
 Tanya), much as an Aramaic work may borrow from Hebrew (ex.
-Talmud, Midrash, Zohar).
-Although much less common than Aramaic abbreviations, some Hebrew material contains Yiddish abbreviations too (for example, Chassidic responsa, commentaries, and other material).
+Talmud, midrash, Zohar).
+Although much less common than Aramaic abbreviations, some Hebrew material contains Yiddish abbreviations too (for example, Hasidic responsa, commentaries, and other material).